II’ll start by sharing what qualifies me for this work and the personal journey that led me here.

-I hold a bachelor’s degree in Speech-Language Pathology, as well as two master’s degrees: one in Reading & Literacy, and one in Educational Technology & Instructional Design with a focus on Adult Learning Specialization.
-I am currently pursuing a Master of Science in Human Resource Management to deepen my work in people development, leadership, and organizational wellness.
-I also completed doctoral studies in Educational Leadership and Management, gaining valuable skills through coursework in rehabilitation counseling and coaching.
+Educationally, I hold a bachelor’s degree in Speech-Language Pathology and three master’s degrees in Reading & Literacy, Educational Technology & Instructional Design (with a focus on Adult Learning), and Human Resource Management.
+My academic background centers on people development, leadership, and organizational wellness.
+I also hold a doctorate in Educational Leadership and Management.

 Over the past 17 years, I’ve served as a certified teacher, academic coach, and adjunct professor.
-But let me be clear: it’s not my credentials that make me most qualified for this work.
-It’s my personal journey.
+But let me be clear, it’s not my credentials that make me most qualified for this work.
+It’s my lived experience.

 That was my turning point.

 I discovered that redefining myself wasn’t about chasing more.
-It was about leaning into growth.
-The kind of growth that invites you back to your core: your values, your purpose, your dreams, and the voice you tucked away to make space for everyone else.
-Today, I help other women do the same.
-As a coach, author, and speaker, I create safe and affirming spaces for women who have spent years holding it all together for everyone else but are ready to finally hold space for themselves.
-I help you feel seen, heard, and steady so you can lead, live, and love without losing who you are.
+It was about leaning into growth, the kind that brings you back to your core: your values, your purpose, your dreams, and the voice you tucked away to make space for everyone else.

 You don’t have to shrink to be strong.